Sayemahamed/Predic/INSTRUCTIONS.md

     ```
 3. This will generate `predic-0.0.3.vsix`.
 You can share this file or install it manually via the Extensions view -> `...` -> `Install from VSIX`.

+## 🤝 Contribution

+If you want to add features or fix bugs, please follow the steps given below:
+ - Fork the repository.
+ - Create your feature branch (git checkout -b feature/AmazingFeature).
+ - Commit your changes (git commit -m 'Add some AmazingFeature').
+ - Push to the branch (git push origin feature/AmazingFeature).
+ - Open a Pull Request.

 ## 📂 Project Architecture

 -   **`src/extension.ts`**: The entry point.
 Registers commands and activates the extension.